FAQ: What does creatine do?

 creatine monohydrate will help you out during workouts.

-FAQ: Should I take creatine and why?
+Q: Should I take it and why?

 A: It's your decision whether to take